sergiocupa/appserver/README.md

 - [X] Browser tests.
 - [X] Handshake for websocket protocol.
 - [X] Server-side multiplexing.
 - [X] Define header and format for data transport.
-In the current version, websockets will be used for browsers.
-For apps, UDP will be used.
-The protocol incorporates all stream flow control features, as well as correction methods with FEC.
+The current version will use WebSocket for browser use, while UDP for apps will be used.
+The protocol incorporates: stream flow control (timeline); correction methods with FEC; and the ability to synchronize streams with objects.
 For future versions, I will evaluate the use of the QUIC protocol.
 - [ ] Client-side multiplexing, for Javascript.
 - [ ] Create session scope control.
 - [ ] Websocket tests.